taosdata/TDengine/documentation20/en/08.connector/docs.md

 **Windows (x64/x86) environment:**

-Under cmd, enter the c:\TDengine directory and directly execute taos.exe, and you should be able to connect to tdengine service normally and jump to taos shell interface.
+Under cmd, enter the c:\TDengine directory and directly execute taos.exe, and you should be able to connect to TDengine service normally and jump to taos shell interface.
 For example:

 ```mysql
   C:\TDengine>taos